• Skip to primary navigation

 How can I fix the mixture that has become soupy after adding butter?

 This has happened because the meringue may have still been a bit too warm.
 Stop adding butter.
 Cool the mixer bowl.
-The best way is to place ice in a clean towel and wrap around the bowl to cool the meringue.
+The best way is to place ice in a clean towel and wrap it around the bowl to cool the meringue.

 What do I do if the soupy mixture still doesn't come together?